 The best mountaineering books transport you to the mountains.
 They're the best of both worlds.
 You can snuggle up in your sleeping bag, with a hot chocolate, and imagine you’re stuck out in a snow cave.
 Or you can read about near-disaster stories in the mountains, safe behind a window hammered with rain, to console yourself that it was the right decision to not go out into the mountains today.

-If you can’t quite bring yourself to process the words, we’ve also got a list of the 10 best mountaineering films for you to watch.
-However, although the films bring an immediacy in a way books can’t, we’d really recommend reading the books.
+We’ve also got a list of the 10 best mountaineering films for you to watch, if that's of interest.
+But while films bring an immediacy in a way books can’t, we’d really recommend reading the books.
 Particularly if you know anything about climbing mountains or using ropes.
 There’s nothing so good as breaking the spell of a movie than some horrendous Hollywood ropework.
 To hear it in the voices of the people who were there is a much more authentic experience.

 We've chosen a selection of the best mountaineering books to get you started.

-Top of our list of best books about mountaineering is a classic of mountaineering-trip-gone-wrong: Touching Void by Joe Simpson.
+Top of our list of best books about mountaineering is a classic of mountaineering-trip-gone-wrong: Touching the Void by Joe Simpson.
 The story is a first person account of Simpson’s climbing accident on the descent of a 6000m mountain, Siula Grande in the Peruvian Andes.
 It is compelling stuff.
 As the situation gets worse and worse, you’ll be turning the pages wondering, “How on earth did you get out of this?
 Because we know you had to survive to write the book!”
 A short, but classic, mountaineering book.
 Joe also has several other books, perhaps the pick of which is his 1993 read This Game of Ghosts, which is more autobiographical.

 If you like this kind of nail-biting, against-extreme-odds survival story, you might also like Jean-Christophe Lafaille’s book Prisonnaire de l’Annapurna.
 Lafaille recounts how he escaped a crazily awful situation descending from above 7000m off the South Face of Annapurna.
 He really should have died (think abseiling using one arm and your teeth), but he never gave up.
 It seems to be available in every European language except English, so dust off your secondary school French!